IBM/i-oic-better-together-data-ai-healthcare/README.md

 3.The **yaml** folder contains YAML files for defining agents and task configurations.

-4.From the local folder, run **main.py** to execute the workflow locally.Change the input data as needed.
+4.From the local folder, run **main.py** to execute the workflow locally.
+Change the input data as needed.

 ## Predictive Model
 The provided document describes how we trained a CKD prediction model using a Kaggle dataset and hosted it on watsonx.ai.